Advancing Behavioral Health for Eastern North Carolina

 Why was this decision made?

-In 2021, Mental Health America ranked North Carolina 44 out of 51 in access to behavioral care.
-Of particular concern, North Carolina was the fifth-worst state in the country for youth behavioral health needs, in terms of the prevalence of mental illness and rates of access to care.
+In 2023, Mental Health America ranked North Carolina 39 out of 51 for access to behavioral health care.
+North Carolina ranked 24 out of 51 for youth behavioral health needs, in terms of the prevalence of mental illness and rates of access to care.
 Additionally, in June 2021, Gov. Cooper identified a historic behavioral health need in North Carolina that has only been compounded by the pandemic.

 This partnership allows us the ability to better achieve our mission and to continue leading public health efforts across the state, especially in rural communities.
 Collaborative efforts like these will strengthen our organization and secure our ability to serve the region for generations to come.